shrish-mohapatra/meetSport/README.md

 * Connect with other users (filtered by your location) found in the **Find Users** section
 * Chat with friends, people you've already connected with, at the top section
 * Logout when you are finished

+**NOTE: You should use 'Toronto' as your location so you can see other profile.**